vatsalyrajyaguru/prompt-hunt-scraping/README.md

 - A code should be easy to understand.
 - A programmer should write simple code, which is easily readable by the users.
-- A code is fast ,efficient and reliable.
+- A code is fast ,efficient and simple.

  ## Prerequisites